bitcoincashorg/bitcoincash.org/spec/cashaddr.md

 ## <a name="addresstypes"></a>Address types

-The first byte of the payload is a type byte, identifying both the type of ouptut and the hash size.
-The payload's data is the hash of the public key, for P2KH, or the hash of the redeem script, for P2SH.
+The first byte of the payload is a type byte, identifying both the type of output and the hash size.
+The remaining payload's data is the hash of the public key, for P2KH, or the hash of the redeem script, for P2SH.

 <pre>
  type       data             checksum